How to Edit The Footer in WordPress (5 Easy Methods)

 Just head to Appearance » Customize from your WordPress dashboard and scroll through the list until you find a heading called Footer.

 We’re using the Hestia WordPress theme for this example, and the footer section is called Footer Options.
 Clicking the heading gives you the option to change the content of the footer text to suit your website better.

 Once you’ve finished editing the content, click the Publish button at the top of the screen.
 You can then preview your website to see the changes.

-Sometimes you may need to edit your WordPress footer to add code snippets to your website.
+Sometimes you may need to edit your WordPress footer to add new code snippets to your website.
 You can generally do this to connect an app or analytics program like Google Analytics.

 For example, if you want to add a Pinterest button to your site, you’ll need to add Pinterest’s script to your WordPress footer.